 He states that it became addictive and Willy was not able to stop even though he loved his mother.
 It destroyed not only his life but also his mother’s.
 One might assume it also destroyed the lives of his friends and acquaintances.

 19. According to the speaker, how does society characterize those who want to outlaw the consumption of alcohol?

 They are called “fanatics, ultraists, designing, and all that.”

 20. How do his remarks in the final paragraph constitute a criticism of the cult of domesticity?

 If the women raised temperate children, doing their duty according to the cult of domesticity, the children would become temperate adults.
 If demand disappears the saloons would disappear.

 21. How do they constitute a criticism of capitalism?

 Capitalists are only concerned with making money, not the damage that alcoholism does to society, including dead adults, broken homes, and distraught mothers.
 And while the women are busy raising children, the saloon keepers will still be making money.

-Text 3: “Eliza Jane Thompson,” from the film Prohibition PBS
+Text 3: “Eliza Jane Thompson,” from the film Prohibition

 Close Reading Questions